odog96/cml-rapids/README.md

 Common problems at this stage can be related to GPU versions.
 RAPIDS is only supported on newer NVIDIA gpus.
 For AWS this means at least P3 instances.
 P2 GPU instances are not supported.
 ![GPU_error_message](images/old_gpu.png)
 ### Data Ingestion

-* TODO - Do we need to create a requirements.txt for installing libs?

 The raw data is in a series of CSV files.
 We will firstly convert this to parquet format as most data lakes exist as object stores full of parquet files.
 Parquet also stores datatypes which makes reading back and processing the files later slightly easier.